Skip to content

 Evaluate whether X is helping you achieve your key social media goals, such as raising awareness or building a sense of community.
 Think about the quality and relevance of the interactions you’re having on the platform and if they are meaningful and supportive of your organisation’s mission.
 If you find that X is no longer delivering value or aligning with your objectives, it may be time to reconsider its role in your social media strategy.
 For example, if one of your main objectives is driving traffic to your website, then X’s approach to downgrading posts that contain links may mean that it’s not the best platform for you.

-If you don’t have a social media strategy , watch the recording of Social Media Tech Champion Nicola Barratt’s webinar, What goes into a social media strategy?
+If you don’t have a social media strategy, watch the recording of our webinar, What goes into a social media strategy?

 4. Do your current social media platforms align with your values?

 Consider whether the platform’s environment and policies are in line with your ethos, and how this applies to every social media platform that you’re on – if you’re thinking about the ethics of using X, are you doing the same thing with other platforms, like Meta?
-If you prioritises inclusivity and positivity, this may need to be factored in your decision.
 Investigate if there are any safeguarding risks and if the platform’s content moderation policies align with your values.
 Plan how will you handle any crisis comms on the platform.
-You can find out more about creating a crisis comms plan for your social media in this Digital Culture Network article.
+You can find out more about creating a crisis comms plan for your social media in our article Why you need a crisis comms plan for your social media.

 CharityComms have also created a useful social media platform checklist.